Growing Banana

 crop nutrition advice

-All information about banana fertilization, best practice, suitable products, field trials and more can be found here.
+Everything you need to know about banana fertilization, best practice, suitable products, field trials, and more.

 Advice for growing Banana (Musa spp.)

-• Bananas grow well over a wide range of soils.
+• Bananas grow well in a wide range of soils.

-• Soils pH should be between 5.5 to 6.5 and they must not be compacted.
+• Soil pH should be between 5.5 and 6.5, and the soil must not be compacted.

-• Optimum temperature for leaf emergence is about 25-30⁰C.
+• The optimum temperature for leaf emergence is about 25-30⁰C.
 Banana crops are sensitive to low temperatures.

-• In tropical environments, a crop cycle may be as short as seven months.
+• The banana crop cycle in tropical environments may be as short as seven months.

-• Below 10⁰C chilling occurs, and irreversible frost damage happens when leaves are exposed to -2⁰C for 10-15 minutes.
+• Chilling occurs below 10⁰C, and irreversible frost damage happens when leaves are exposed to -2⁰C for just 10-15 minutes.

 Nutrient requirements